 In the next few years, AWS and Azure will, in some manner, offer all the capabilities of a NGFW as native products.
 This is a logical maturation for any Infrastructure as a Service provider.
 Also, as adoption of native NGFW capabilities increases, cost will plummet.
 This will further erode the value of the traditional NGFW.

 The final reason the NGFW is dying is perhaps the most obvious – NGFWs are ineffective.
 Every organization that has reported a megabreach had a NGFW.
 And those NGFWs did nothing (or little) to stop the breach.

-- The people managing the NGFW lack the authority to enforce rules for fears of “blocking legitimate traffic”
+- The people managing the NGFW lack the authority to enforce rules for fear of “blocking legitimate traffic.”

-- Practices to monitor and respond the NGFW for alerts are ineffective because:
+- Practices to monitor and respond to the NGFW for alerts are ineffective because:

 - Lack of talented security staff

 - A passive-aggressive, conflict-avoidance culture that discourages reporting an incident, since it will invite scrutiny

 That last item is perhaps the most destructive and prevalent.
 Many, large organizations cultivate a culture that is intolerant to normal human error.
 This is particularly destructive for information security.
 Weak leaders place utterly unrealistic expectations and constraints on information security practitioners.
 There is an expectation that they know everything, miss nothing, and will be severely punished if anything bad happens.
 Nearly every breach that has happened in the past 10 years revealed this Culture of Breach (which we wrote about in another blog.)
 Enterprise cloud security should be a focal point for every organization.